gnoevoy/game_stats/README.md

 # Data Pipeline

-The pipeline runs weekly in the cloud, processing about 3–5 MB of data per run.
-It collects raw data from the website, transforms it, and stores the results in `BigQuery` as the central data warehouse.
+The pipeline runs on a scheduled interval  in the cloud, processing roughly 3–5 MB of data per execution.
+It collects raw leaderboard data from the website, cleans and transforms it, and loads the final results into `BigQuery` as the central data warehouse.
+Below is the schema of the final analytics-ready tables produced by the pipeline.

 ![Database Schema](images/schema.jpg)